**One of the most useful "tricks" is replacing some standard Windows features or controls with improved ones, which are easier to

 |

-move their entire hand, for which they have to use heavy and less precise muscles.
+vertically which requires the user to lift and move their entire hand.
 In difference Audio Control was made to increase the volume by controlling

 Operating Audio Control is easy and intuitive while at the same time it gives precise, flexible and powerful control over the sound